phoswald/sample-jooq/README.md

-# sample-spark
+# sample-jooq

-Experiments with Spark and Docker, featuring:
+Experiments with JOOQ and Docker, featuring:

 - Static web content
 - Dynamic web content using Thymeleaf